Researchers can explore much of Atlanta History Center’s museum, archival, and oral history collections online.

 Franklin Garrett’s Necrology is a genealogical resource for white men from the metropolitan Atlanta area, twenty-one years of age or older, who died between 1857 and 1931.
 Women listed in the necrology are mentioned in reference to their male counterparts.

-The Kenan Research Center maintains a significant collection of architectural drawings produced by prominent Atlanta firms.
+The Kenan Research Center maintains a significant architecture collection of architectural drawings produced by prominent Atlanta firms.
 The collection includes approximately 3,750 jobs dating from 1823 to 1996.

 The Veterans History Project oral history recordings consist of video and audio recorded interviews with veterans who served in World War II, the Korean War, the Vietnam War, the Persian Gulf War, the Afghanistan and Iraq conflicts, and civilians who served in their support.